kdprkr/TransFaunation/README.md

 `supplement/` = includes figures/tables/files for supplementary materials <br/>
 `vault/` = central storage for items produced in each of the `.R` scripts <br/>

+Due to file size restrictions, a few items cannot be uploaded into their respective locations above.
+To overcome this limitation, the master directory with complete materials will be compressed and uploaded to Google Drive.
+That directory will then be available for download by clicking "Download anyway" after visiting the following [link ~pending](https://github.com/kdprkr/TransFaunation).
+To setup proper file paths, download, uncompress, and move `TransFaunation/` onto the `Desktop/`. <br/>

 If any files cannot be located or if any links are broken, **please open an issue**. <br/>

 If you have any questions regarding any items here, **please contact me via the email listed on my profile**. <br/>